Svrc001/odin-recipes/README.md

 # odin-recipes

-Introduction
+## About the project
+This project is a Recipes website that provides the recipes to three different dishes.

+## Purpose of the project
 This is a project that focuses on building websites using HTML only.
 It is an exercise to hone HTML that I learned as part of TOP's Foundations course.

-About the project
-This project is a Recipes website that provides the recipes to three different dishes.

-Skills I demonstrated during the course of the project Used HTML tags like:
+## Skills I demonstrated during the course of the project
+__Used HTML tags like:__
 - Different Heading tags
 - Paragraph tag
 - Image tag